counttalita/hotspota/hotspot_admin/README.md

 ### Prerequisites

-- Node.js 20.x or higher
+- Node.js 18.x or higher
 - npm or yarn
-- Access to Hotspot backend API
+- Access to Hotspot backend API (same API used by mobile app)

 ### Installation